RIAPS/riaps.github.io/tutorials/logging.md

 > MM TODO:  test this command to make sure it is correct or if something else is needed

+> PG: Tested successfully.
+We can maybe add the following:
+1. Edit the riaps_hosts.py file for the fabfile to work.
+2. riaps.conf file needs to be in same directory as the fabfiles otherwise it will throw an error.
+3. After the local riaps.conf file gets copied to the remote nodes, users need to change the NIC name there.

 > Note:  Since applications are deployed under a generated username, the developer must have root access to view the log messages in the ```/home/riaps/riaps_apps/<app name>``` directory.